nikitavoloboev/data/docs/travel/visited/netherlands.md

 # Netherlands

 Amsterdam is my favorite city I've lived in thus far.
-I also love how every city in NL is easily reachable by train and how cycling infrastructure is so well developed.
+I love how every city in NL is easily reachable by train and how cycling infrastructure is so well developed.

 ## Notes